 20-30-40.
 The elevation of number one that we get when adding a zero to make number ten is also seen in other numbers with zero added.
 Forty is like number four but with another dimension.
 Think of it this way: four sides make a rectangle, but add a zero and it makes a cube.
 It provides depth, shows the progress of time.
 It’s the leap from 2-D to 3-D.

 The Bible has many examples of forty days: Noah’s flood, Moses on Mt.
 Sinai, Jesus in the desert, Christ’s return after death as the Holy Spirit.
 While forty in some cases can be a literal accounting of time, or a reference to age in dreams, its repetition in scripture indicates symbolic representation of a span of time until something comes to completion.
 Before Jesus went to the desert to fast and be tested by Satan, he was already complete, in a sense.
 He embodied the number 4 as a sign of holiness, or “whole-e-ness.”
 But after coming back from his 40 days in the desert he was a new man.
 No more Mr. Nice Guy.

-Numbers appear in dreams all sorts of ways: directly on receipts, clocks, phones, buildings – and indirectly through groupings of characters and objects.
-We’ve discussed numbers used to give meaning to a hotel room number, and why a best friend appeared in a dream.
+Numbers appear in dreams all sorts of ways.
+They appear directly on receipts, clocks, phones, buildings, and indirectly through groupings of characters and objects.
+We’ve discussed numbers used to give meaning to a hotel room number.
 I also know of big lottery winners who credited their dreams with thinking up the winning numbers.
 In one memorable case the winner had never played the lottery until a dream advised it was the right time.
 If I remember the story correctly, the winner didn’t even pick the number but had the computer do it.
 Ever since reading that somewhere I’ve been waiting for my lottery dream.
 And waiting. . .